yoyoberenguer/UDP-Broadcasting-synchronized/README.md

 This project show how to send UDP datagrams throughout the network as long as your firewall or the distant firewall does not block the traffic.
+```
 Start the receiver first (option -a represent the machine sending the packets, -p the port to listen to)
-```
+The 'control socket' is connecting to the remote host (sending synchronization events, port 58997)
+Sound is received from port 58999
+Video is received ftom port 59000

 machine with IP 192.168.1.110
 C:\>UDP_Receiver.exe -a 192.168.1.112 -p 59000